Newfoundland and Labrador, Canada’s easternmost province, may be one of the country’s best kept secrets.

 International Graduate Category

 The NLPNP accepts applications under this category from recent graduates of an eligible Canadian post-secondary institution who remain in Canada on a Post-Graduate Work Permit.
-Applicants must also have either a current job or job offer from a Newfoundland and Labrador employer.
+Applicants must also have either a current job or job offer from a Newfoundland and Labrador employer, and must be working in their field of study at the time of application.

 To learn more about the NLPNP International Graduate category, click here.